 We can assume that the more often a programming language is mentioned, the more in-demand it is.
 The popular world rankings TIOBE and PYPL are based on this statement.
 TIOBE measures the number of searches related to programming languages on popular portals such as Google, Bing, Yahoo!, Amazon, YouTube, and Baidu.
 PYPL measures how many times language tutorials are searched on Google, using Google Trends.
 Usually, the results of the ratings have slight differences due to the different ways in which the ratings are constructed.

-According to TIOBE, in November 2020, the highest position in the ranking of programming languages was held by C with a rating of 16.21%.
-It was followed by Phyton with the highest mentions growth, + 2.27%.
-And Java ranks third.
+According to TIOBE, in November 2021, the highest position in the ranking of programming languages was held by Python with a rating of 11.77%.
+It was followed by C with a rating of 10.72%, and Java ranks third.
 It’s very interesting that since the creation of the TIOBE index almost 20 years ago, Java and C have always been in the top 2 positions for more.
-In 2020, unexpectedly for many, Python replaced Java and took second place.
+In 2020, unexpectedly for many, Python replaced Java and took second place and in 2021 it confidently took first place.
 The creators of the rating suggested that the popularity of Python grew because of the rapid development of fields such as data mining, artificial intelligence, and numerical computing.
-However, Python returned to third place in December.

-We decided to add to our list of the 10 most in-demand programming languages in 2021 those languages that entered the top 20 of both ratings.
-So let's start looking at the strengths and weaknesses of the most popular programming languages for 2021.
+We decided to add to our list of the 10 most in-demand programming languages for 2022 those languages that entered the top 20 of both ratings.
+So let’s start looking at the strengths and weaknesses of the most popular programming languages for 2022.

 Python has a ton of frameworks and libraries that simplify the process of coding and reduce development time, and its excellent data processing performance makes it the #1 programming language for creating AI/ML-based solutions.
 Well-known platforms such as YouTube, Google Search, Facebook, and Instagram are built with Python.